 Helen Greathouse Assisted Living at Manor Park in Midland, TX

 Helen Greathouse Manor (HGM) is a vital part of the Manor Park care system.
-Under the leadership of Steven Calley, Administrator of HGM, Amanda Quest, Admissions and Resident Care Specialist, and Wanda Felix, Director of Nursing for HGM, each resident can find tailored plans designed to provide maximum independence while still meeting the individual’s needs.
+Each resident can find tailored plans designed to provide maximum independence while still meeting the individual’s needs.
 This tenured staff brings 47 years’ experience with Manor Park Inc. between them.
 Steven Calley states, “Everyone does Assisted Living differently.
 Our added services allow Manor Park residents to remain independent longer.”
 Some of these supports include:

 - Medication services